drwpow/better-color-tools/README.md

 const [x, y, z, alpha] = c.xyzVal; // [0.658257, 0.812067, 0.870716, 1]
 ```

-As a minor implementation detail, all of those properties are [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), so no work is wasted converting to colorspaces you haven’t explicitly asked for.

 _¹The following formats aren’t supported as outputs:_

 - HSL isn’t supported because [you shouldn’t use it](https://pow.rs/blog/dont-use-hsl-for-anything/)